Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 Don’t litter and try your best to leave no trace of your visit during the trek.
 Follow the “Leave No Trace” principles.

-Support local tea houses and services: Help local economy of the Annapurna region by using teahouses that are owned by locals.
+Support local tea houses and services: Help the local economy of the Annapurna region by using teahouses that are owned by locals.

-Respect wildlife and plants: Admire animals and plants from a distance and avoid disturbing them during your trek around Poon Hill area.
+Respect wildlife and plants: Admire animals and plants from a distance and avoid disturbing them during your trek around the Poon Hill area.

-Safety Considerations during Poon Hill Trek in January and February:
+Safety Considerations during Poon Hill Trek in January and February

 Trekking in any season comes with potential risks, so it’s important to prioritize safety during your Poon Hill trek in January and February.
 Here are some safety tips: